Skip to Main Content

 Clear objectives identified Objectives may or may not be identified

-Comprehensive search conducted and documented systematically Search strategy not explicitly stated
+A comprehensive search conducted and documented systematically Search strategy not explicitly stated

-Formally assesses the quality of studies and generates a conclusion relating to the focused research question Summary based on studies where the quality may not be specified and may also be influenced by reviewer's theories, needs and beliefs
+Formally assesses the quality of studies and generates a conclusion relating to the focused research question Summary based on studies where the quality may not be specified and may also be influenced by the reviewer's theories, needs and beliefs

 Adapted from: University of Newcastle Library